fyr77/EnvyUpdate/README.md

 ## Compatibility

-The application should be compatible with all Nvidia GPUs that have their drivers available on the nvidia.com download page and runs on Windows 7 and up.
+The application should be compatible with all Nvidia GeForce GPUs that have their drivers available on the nvidia.com download page and runs on Windows 7 and up.

 It is tested with GeForce Series GPUs.
-Generally others should work, but they are (currently) untested.
+Generally others might work, but they are (currently) untested.

-Studio drivers are currently unsupported.

 ## Development